knzhou/academic-kickstart/content/articles/articles.md

 +++

 Here are some articles that I've saved.
-Some of them are one-sided, some tend to melodrama, and a few are simply wrong.
+Some are one-sided, so I've paired them with equal and opposite articles for contrast.
+Some are melodramatic, but still fun to read.
+A few have turned out to be completely wrong.
 But I thought all of them were interesting.

 ### Modernization
 - [Industrial Literacy](https://rootsofprogress.org/industrial-literacy)